-In Japan, the investment management capabilities and services described in the attached materials are offered by PGIM Japan Co., Ltd (PGIMJ), a Japanese registered investment adviser (Director- General of the Kanto Local Finance Bureau (FIBO) No. 392).
+In Japan, the investment management capabilities and services described in the attached materials are offered by PGIM Japan Co., Ltd (PGIMJ), a Japanese registered investment adviser (Director-General of the Kanto Local Finance Bureau (FIBO) No. 392).
 Retention of PGIMJ for the actual provision of such investment advisory services may only be effected pursuant to the terms of an investment management contract executed directly between PGIMJ and the party desiring such services.
-It is anticipated that PGIMJ would delegate certain investment advisory affiliate.
+It is anticipated that PGIMJ would delegate certain investment management services to its US-registered investment advisory affiliate.